 Vaporwave is anything and everything.
 It’s the kitchen sink of Electronic music, but it still manages to always have a certain vibe.
 As time wore on, more and more producers hopped on the train, and soon enough various sub-genres began to take shape, the most prevalent one probably being Future Funk.
 No, I am not referring to the live album, released in 1982, by Experience Unlimited, although I am more than certain the creators of the genre lifted the name from there.
 Basically, Future Funk is an offshoot of Vaporwave, but the connection more or less ends there.
 Future Funk is an extremely upbeat genre, which focuses on elements of Funk, Disco, and Japanese music, and as is the case with Vaporwave, combines them with nostalgic influences.
 It is perpetually hyperactive, danceable, and laden with 90’s anime and consumer culture.
 To get technical, Future Funk is “a disco-like remix of an older, obscure Japanese pop song set to 128 beats per minute.”
 A fantastic early example of this sub-genre is Hit Vibes by Saint Pepsi released in 2013.

 Moving right along, another genre that cropped up is Mallsoft.
-A true microgenre buried within the microgenre.
+A true microgenre is buried within the microgenre.
 Mallsoft is a true exercise in Ambient music, but with a completely new spin.
-Mallsoft focuses on the “external natural ambience” of the environment around us.
+Mallsoft focuses on the “external natural ambiance” of the environment around us.
 It basically takes the elevator music, the lounge music, and literal human white noise of say, a mall and creates not just music, but an ambient sound of something that is always there, yet rarely noticed.
 Part music.
 Part white noise.
 Mallsoft truly bends the Ambient genre in ways not seen since Brian Eno’s Music for Airports.
-Mallsoft is about true soundscapes, not created ones, and so “external natural ambience” becomes “external natural human ambience.”
+Mallsoft is about true soundscapes, not created ones, and so “external natural ambiance” becomes “external natural human ambiance.”
 Just as there are people who enjoy hours of waterfalls and whale songs, there are people who enjoy the ambient sounds of crowded shopping malls.
 To summarize, when you’re listening to Mallsoft, you’re hearing the true definition of “space” around the music.
-You are not listening to a recording of music playing within the mall, no, you’re listening literally how that mall sounded when music was added to it.
+You are not listening to a recording of music playing within the mall, no, you’re listening literally to how that mall sounded when music was added to it.
 A fantastic representation of Mallsoft would be Palm Mall, released in 2014, by Cat System Corp.
 Stylized as, 猫 シ Corp.

 Vaporwave is Dead?
 Long Live Vaporwave.

 So, what is Vaporwave?
 Is it music?
 Is it a visual art piece that went too far?
 Or maybe it’s in an inside joke that is simply impossible to truly understand.
 I personally believe that early on, many people listened to Vaporwave ironically, and as time passed, it simply took on a life of its own.
 A lot of people across various online forums where Vaporwave made its name began to proclaim that Vaporwave was dead.
 How can a genre that had no real viability in the mainstream truly ever die?
 No, Vaporwave will always live on, because as I’ve said before, Vaporwave is anything and everything.
-It’s informercials at 2am.
+It’s infomercials at two am.
 It’s background noise at your local shopping mall.
 It’s a chopped and screwed version of the Dragon Ball Z theme song.
 Vaporwave is all around us, everywhere and nowhere all the same time.
-It’s the ghost of a genre perhaps never truly existed beyond digital sampling software, illegally downloaded onto teenager’s laptops.
+It’s the ghost of a genre that perhaps never truly existed beyond digital sampling software, illegally downloaded onto teenager’s laptops.
 Its legacy lives on via Reddit forums, indie Bandcamp labels such as My Pet Flamingo, 100% Electronica and private press records.

 The truth is, Vaporwave is not dead, and while it may never have any commercial viability, it’s worth hearing.
 If anything, perhaps it’s even thriving in its own right.
-This past Winter, my friend, our very own Joe O’Brien and myself went to the very first aesthetic night, at the Mercury Lounge, located in the East Village of NYC.
-While it wasn’t a packed stadium of thousands, it was a couple hundred fans of this music, coming together beyond the confines of the internet, to enjoy a night of live Vaporwave and Future Funk.
-If vinyl and life for that matter is about qualitative experiences, then you are doing yourself a true disservice by ignoring the internet’s most ironic sub-genre within the micro-genre.
+This past Winter, my friend, our very own Joe O’Brien, and I went to the very first aesthetic night, at the Mercury Lounge, located in the East Village of NYC.
+While it wasn’t a packed stadium of thousands, it was a couple of hundred fans of this music, coming together beyond the confines of the internet, to enjoy a night of live Vaporwave and Future Funk.
+If vinyl and life for that matter are about qualitative experiences, then you are doing yourself a true disservice by ignoring the internet’s most ironic sub-genre within the micro-genre.

 Do yourself a favor.
 Open your mind, and take the journey.